2025 EARLY BIRD SALE NOW ON!

 5hrs · 14km · 190m up · 75m down

 Time to hit the hiking trail on South Africa's famous Wild Coast.
-A short boat ride will take you to the river mouth, where you’ll meet your local Pondo guide, and set off along the beach.
-Following the shore-break, you’ll stop-off at the 'petrified forest' and Mzamba fossils, before reaching the Nyameni River.
-From here, head inland, over grassy dunes, to arrive with a warm welcome at the Xolobeni community.
-This is your homestay experience, where you'll gain an insight into local village life and hear how this community uses the income from tourism to fight proposals for prospective mining projects in the area.
-Enjoy a beer at the local shebeen, or a visit from a traditional healer, before feasting on a traditional Xhosa dinner, and settling down for the night.
+A short boat ride will take you to the river mouth, where you’ll meet your local Pondo guide and set off along the beach.
+Stop off at a petrified forest and the Mzamba fossils, before reaching the Nyameni River.
+From here, head inland over grassy dunes, arriving at the Xolobeni community for a warm welcome.
+During this homestay experience you'll gain an insight into local village life and hear how this community uses the income from tourism to fight proposals for prospective mining projects in the area.
+Enjoy a beer at the local shebeen or a visit from a traditional healer, before feasting on a traditional Xhosa dinner and settling down for the night.

 Day 8